cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Where `store.Code(prefix)` is a Huffman Code of `prefix` in the given `store`.

-To avoid conflicts in the address space, we need to assure that in the set of prefix codes, there are not two elements where one is a prefix of another:
+To avoid conflicts in the address space, we need to assure that in the set of prefix codes there are no two elements where one is a prefix of another:

 ```
 for each k1, k2 \in {store.Code(p): p \in StoreModuleKeys}